This post may contain affiliate links which won’t change your price but will share some commission.

 It has always been one of my favorite things to order when we eat out at Italian restaurants, and it’s great for serving crowds because one pan serves a lot and it’s easy to double the recipe.

 And if you are a lasagna lover and want another totally different approach, be sure to check out my White Chicken Spinach Lasagna next!
+Or if you just love cheesy pasta, don’t miss my Best Baked Macaroni and Cheese!

 Making meat lasagna from scratch